-The great news is, there are simple things you can do to ensure your car is using less fuel while still travelling the same distance.
-Follow these guidelines and you should be filling up less often:
+Motorists are constantly seeking ways to save money on overall car expenses, particularly as the cost of living in Ireland continues to rise, impacting individuals and families across the country.
+Fuel costs can be a significant expenditure, but the great news is, there are simple things you can do to ensure your car is using less fuel while still travelling the same distance.
+Follow these simple car fuel saving tips and you should be filling up less often:

 Maintaining optimal tyre pressures in your vehicle can greatly improve fuel efficiency.
 Underinflated tyres increase fuel consumption by creating extra rolling resistance, making it more challenging for your engine to move the car.
 Frequently checking your tyre pressures and topping them up when needed can help ensure your car is running at peak fuel economy.

 Cold engines burn more fuel than warmed-up ones, making short trips exceedingly expensive with regard to fuel costs.
 One fuel-saving tip is to combine errands in a single trip to ensure your engine stays warm, thus reducing overall fuel consumption.